New to Practicing Yoga? Here’s Everything You Need to Get Started

 In her clinical work, Julia specializes in treating people of color experiencing anxiety, depression, and trauma through depth therapy and EMDR (eye movement desensitization and reprocessing) trauma therapy.
 Identifying as a holistic-minded clinician, Julia views mental health as a relationship between the soul, self, and systemic structures in our lives.
 Her formative training includes developing mental health programming specifically for Black survivors of domestic violence and sexual assault and conducting research on generational trauma within the Black community.

-2. Kudzin MH et al. Risks Associated with the Presence of Polyvinyl Chloride in the Environment and Methods for Its Disposal and Utilization.
+- Kudzin MH, et al. Risks Associated with the Presence of Polyvinyl Chloride in the Environment and Methods for Its Disposal and Utilization.
 Materials.
-December 27, 2023.
+December 28, 2023.

-4. Ferreira RM et al. The Effects of Massage Guns on Performance and Recovery: A Systematic Review.
+- Ferreira RM, et al. The Effects of Massage Guns on Performance and Recovery: A Systematic Review.
 Journal of Functional Morphology and Kinesiology.
-September 17, 2023.
+September 18, 2023.

-6. Judge LW et al. Hydration to Maximize Performance and Recovery: Knowledge, Attitudes, and Behaviors Among Collegiate Track and Field Throwers.
+- Judge LW, et al. Hydration to Maximize Performance And Recovery: Knowledge, Attitudes, and Behaviors Among Collegiate Track and Field Throwers.
 Journal of Human Kinetics.
 July 2021.

-7. Plotkin D et al. Progressive overload without progressing load?
+- Plotkin D, et al. Progressive overload without progressing load?
 The effects of load or repetition progression on muscular adaptations.
 PeerJ.
 September 30, 2022.